-A neighboring cave, Fielden Cave, was also used for shelter and as a source of clean, fresh water by the Indians.
+A neighboring cave, Fielden Cave, was also used for shelter and as a source of clean, freshwater by the Indians.

 It’s noted that Dr. Silas Scruggs Stacey lived in Smallin Cave for a brief time with his family when he was 10 years old.
 Silas became a surgeon in the Union Army during the American Civil War.
 He moved back to the area after the war was over and established a medical practice.

 Smallin Civil War Cave was once also known as the Fountain Cave.
 Elbridge Gerry Smallin and his wife Elizabeth Jane Stapp moved from Tennessee to Christian County in 1852.
 They purchased the cave property in 1867.
-The cave was used as shelter for traveling soldiers during the American Civil War.
-It even housed an Union spy!
+The cave was used as a shelter for traveling soldiers during the American Civil War.
+It even housed a Union spy!
 Once the war was over, the cave served as a social gathering place due to its natural air conditioning during the hot and sweltering months.
-Many pictures of people during those times have been found, including a full page photo from National Geographic (circa 1923), with an article titled, “Missouri, Mother of the West.”
+Many pictures of people during those times have been found, including a full-page photo from National Geographic (circa 1923), with an article titled, “Missouri, Mother of the West.”

 Smallin Cave received even more recognition when an image of the huge cave entrance was selected for the book cover for “Caves of Missouri,” by J. Harlen Bretz.
 Bretz highlighted the details of the ancient hand and footholds carved in the flowstone formation known as the Indian Ladder.